xygeni/xygeni-extensions/extensions/report_upload/secrets/trufflehog/README.md

 ## Steps to generate a Custom Report Converter

-### Add new Trufflehog report upload definition

-By adding a new Trufflehog report definition to `xygeni.custom.report-upload.yml` you will be able to use it in the `report-upload` command.

-    secrets-trufflehog:
-      enabled:     true
-      description: Secrets detected by TruffleHog, in JSON format
-      types:       application/json
-      loader:      my_org.xygeni.report-load.trufflehog.TruffleHogLoader
-      converter:   my_org.xygeni.report-load.trufflehog.TruffleHogConverter

-The new secrets-trufflehog will be listed as a new available format, so you may upload findings from trufflehog with:

-    $>xygeni report-upload -r TRUFFLE_SECRETS.json -f secrets-trufflehog

 Three classes should be implemented to load and convert the Trufflehog report:

 * `my_org.xygeni.report_load.trufflehog.TruffleHogLoader`